 Don't neglect the obvious questions like "who will make sure the requirements are complete?" or "who will make a final call if the feature is ready to go live" or "

 who will wash the dishes?".
 It saves time when it's clear from the beginning who should take care of what in the project.

 Unfortunately, Scrum is not the universal answer to all problems.
-The general approach that will be used to manage the project strongly depends on the project needs.
+The general approach that will be used to manage the project strongly depends on the project's needs.
 This point is a much wider topic than this post can possibly cover (but soon another one will!).
 On a side note, your final choice on this one can influence the type of contract you are going to sign with your customer.
-(We have recently published a blogpost on fixed price vs time & materials that explains it in more details.)
+(We have recently published a blog post on fixed price vs time & materials that explains it in more detail).

 Make sure to download a short printable version of the article:Download the Project Manager's checklist

 P.S.
-If you think that me might have forgotten to mention anything crucial with the starting a new project let us know in the comments section.
+If you think that we might have forgotten to mention anything crucial with starting a new project let us know in the comments section.
 Let's learn from each other!